userstyles-world/userstyles.world/docs/faq.md

 We have to accommodate for how Stylus displays them due to compatibility with
 USo: their ratings are on a scale of 1 to 3 (bad, okay, and good), meanwhile our ratings are on a scale of 1 to 5.
-That results in having to fit them within those bounds by multiplying the average rating by 3 then dividing by 5, or multiplying by 0.6, so that Stylus can display it using appropriate icons.
+That results in having to fit them within those bounds by multiplying the average rating by 3 then dividing it by 5 — or multiplying by 0.6 — so that Stylus can display them using appropriate icons.

 ### How do view/install/update statistics work?